ploomber/sklearn-evaluation/doc/comparison/NotebookCollection.md

 jupytext.write(nb, "train.ipynb")
 ```

-We use papermill to execute the notebook with different parameters, we'll train 4 models: 2 random forest, a linear regression and a support vector regression:
+We use [ploomber-engine](https://github.com/ploomber/ploomber-engine) to execute the notebook with different parameters, we'll train 4 models: 2 random forest, a linear regression and a support vector regression:

 ```{code-cell} ipython3
 # models with their corresponding parameters